Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Rfg7rUVG1xc.md

 ### Transcript

-> are there plans for more indigenous animals but friendly and hostile there is a big crab we'll be adding a big crab we're not done with the the animals yet i love that answer
+> are there plans for more indigenous animals but friendly and hostile there is a big crab we'll be adding a big crab we're not done with the the animals yet I love that answer